NVIDIA/spark-rapids/CONTRIBUTING.md

 for Databricks then you should use the `jenkins/databricks/build.sh` script and modify it for the version you want.

-To get an uber jar with more then 1 version you have to `mvn install` each version and then use one of the defined profiles in the dist module.
+To get an uber jar with more than 1 version you have to `mvn install` each version and then use one of the defined profiles in the dist module.
 See the next section for more details.